QuarantineCoder/Overlay/README.md

 # Overlay

 Ever run into the issue that you are sharing your screen in a meeting and need to cover sensitive information on your desktop?
+Overlay is the solution!

-Overlay is a lightweight Windows desktop utility that lets you place transparent panes anywhere on your screen — without closing or minimising the app showing it.
+Overlay is a lightweight Windows desktop utility app that lets you place different colour or translucent panes anywhere on your screen without closing or minimising the app showing it.

 ---